ietf-wg-alto/draft-ietf-alto-unified-props-new/specification.md

 ## Impact on Endpoint Property Service

-Since Property Map and Filtered Property Map defined in this document provide the functionality of the Endpoint Property Service (EPS) defined in Section 11.4 of [](#RFC7285), it is RECOMMENDED that the EPS be deprecated in favor of Property Map and Filtered Property Map.
+Since the property map and the filtered property map defined in this document provide the functionality of the Endpoint Property Service (EPS) defined in Section 11.4 of [](#RFC7285), it is RECOMMENDED that the EPS be deprecated in favor of Property Map and Filtered Property Map.
 However, ALTO servers MAY provide an EPS for